Bringing Dependents as F-2:

 WORKING (VOLUNTEERING) IN THE U.S. / SOCIAL SECURITY NUMBER

 F-2 dependents are not allowed to work in the U.S. under any circumstances.
-Since F-2 dependents are not allowed to work in the U.S. they are also not eligible for a social security number.
+Since F-2 dependents are not allowed to work in the U.S., they are also not eligible for a social security number.

-However, F-1 students can obtain a Individual Tax Identification Number (ITIN) for F-2 dependents if it is needed for tax filing purposes.
+However, F-1 students can obtain an Individual Tax Identification Number (ITIN) for F-2 dependents if it is needed for tax filing purposes.
 F-2 spouses and family members may also apply for Individual Taxpayer Identification Numbers (ITINs) via Form W-7, available through the Internal Revenue Service.

 F-2 dependents may volunteer if their volunteer activities do not displace a paid position.